 Sectors and research areas include tourism, infrastructure and engineering asset management, transport, logistics, public sector and local government, smart cities and organisational governance, strategy, management and policy.

-The theme of this research centre is “Innovative Practice”.
+The theme of the Centre is “Innovative Practice”.
 Professions and organisations need to continually innovate to avoid becoming obsolete.
-Innovation in the context of a research centre can be defined as creating something new and original that has a significant impact on an organisation and the professions.
+Innovation is typically about creating something new and original that has a significant impact on an organisation and the professions.

-The Centre for Innovative Practice welcomes discussions with industry and government and the development of joint projects.
+Researchers in the Centre conduct research into a wide range of topics.
+The Centre welcomes discussions with industry and government and the development of joint projects.

 Some recent projects include:

 The Centre for Innovative Practice draws upon expertise from across the School of Business and Law and the wider University community.

 Please leave a comment about your rating so we can better understand how we might improve the page.